-CAs operating under this policy SHALL update information provided via an Online Certificate Status Protocol at least (i) every twelve months and (ii) within 24 hours after revoking a Subordinate CA Certificate.
+Sectigo updates information provided via an OCSP

+- at least every twelve months and - within 24 hours after revoking a Subordinate CA Certificate.

 If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder MUST NOT respond with a "good" status.
-The CA SHOULD monitor the responder for such requests as part of its security response procedures.
+Sectigo monitors the responder for such requests as part of its security response procedures.